Make Taco Tuesday and event with these sourdough bread bowls!

-The secret to crusty loaves of bread is to spray them with water a couple of times during baking.
+The secret to crusty loaves of bread is to spray them with water a couple of times during baking or cook them in a dutch oven with the lid on.
 The steam rising off of the surface causes the crust to harden.
 Don’t these look good?

 Once your bread is baked and cool, cut off the top and pull out the middle.
 My kids devoured the middle of these loaves!
 Who doesn’t love fresh bread as a snack?
 Now for fun part, fill the sourdough bread bowls with all of your taco toppings.